And, therefore, makes history as the first man to appear solo on the cover of Vogue. American Vogue.

 Are you ready?
-I was never a fan of One Direction because, I don’t know.
-When they, finally, caught my eye with You & I, I heard they’d split up and I was like Oh, ok.
+I was not a fan of One Direction because I don’t know.
+When You & I, finally, caught my eye, I heard they’d split up and I was like Oh, ok.

 How?
 It starts with his music.
 “I really enjoy being private more.
 I don’t feel like people know everything about me now and there was, definitely, a time where I felt like people knew everything about me and I realised I didn’t like that.
 I kind of, also, wanted to let the work do the talking a little bit”.
 And his music starts with him.
 Oui!

 I was about to bring up Sign of the Times on YouTube, but as soon as I’d typed his name, Golden was suggested and, to my surprise, I had’t seen it since it first came out, two weeks ago or something.
 I knew about it, was super curious to see it and couldn’t wait to indulge in it.
 I’d felt it might be one of those things and it is.
 Superb.